 Community Health Advisory Board

-- The Community Health Advisory Board meets at 11 am on the first Friday of each month
+- Meetings are at 11 AM on the first Friday of the every month.

-- Meetings are held in the Commissioners Hearing Room, B-102, Coupeville Annex Building (corner of 6th and Main Street).
+- Meetings are held in person in the Commissioners' Hearing Room, B-102, Coupeville Anne Building located at the corner of 6th and Main Street.